KaushikShresth07/apex-trucks/README.md

 ---

 **Note**: This implementation simulates file-based operations using localStorage.
-In a real production environment, this would be replaced with actual backend API calls and file system operations.
+In a real production environment, this would be replaced with actual backend API calls and file system operations.#   a p e x - t r u c k s  
+ 